Please wait while loading...

 Why Health Equity Affects Us All

-While “equality” would have dictated that I get them the same size shoes — ignoring their differences and specific needs — “equity” prevailed because getting them the shoe size that fit was fair and what they needed to succeed.
-I also knew that the consequence of an “equality” approach could have meant sore feet and maybe even injuries.
+While “equality” would have dictated that they get the same size shoes — ignoring their differences and specific needs — “equity” prevailed because getting them the shoe size that fit was fair and what they needed to succeed.
+The consequence of an “equality” approach could have meant sore feet and maybe even injuries.
 There is a nuanced but important distinction between the two concepts.

 Similarly, as we take a whole-health approach — looking at the physical, behavioral, and social drivers of health — we must do so through the lens of health equity.
 Health equity means that everyone has a fair and just opportunity to be as healthy as possible, but we can’t achieve it with a one-size-fits-all approach.
 It requires that we account for characteristics that make us unique and reflect our lived experience.
 These include race, ethnicity, gender identity, sexual orientation, religion, socioeconomic status, disability, and even where we live.